Our Trainers

 tRAINER

-Katie joined My Dogs Mind in 2012 as a Dayschool Attendant, moved her way up to Dayschool Manager, and is now a full-time Dog Trainer offering private and group lessons.
+Katie joined My Dogs Mind in 2012 as a Dayschool Attendant, in 2016 she moved her way up to Dayschool Manager and started teaching classes, then in 2020 became a full-time Dog Trainer, offering private and group lessons.
 In February 2022, Katie became a Certified Dog Trainer with the International Association of Canine Professionals.

 In 2017, Katie started her business Katie’s Buckles LLC, where she developed a new product that changed how trainers and owners use their training collars across the United States and around the globe.
 Find her on Instagram @katiesbuckles and her website www.katiesbuckles.com.

-Katie is an open and balanced trainer, believing in positive reinforcement and the proper use of training equipment.
-She loves teaching owners how to responsibly adventure with their dogs on and off the leash and troubleshoot less desirable behaviors.
+Katie loves teaching owners how to responsibly adventure with their dogs on and off the leash and troubleshoot less desirable behaviors.
 Training her fearful and reactive dog Gaucho since 2016 has helped her better teach people experiencing the same issues and deeply empathize with them.

-Outside of teaching and running her business, Katie is either continuing her dog training education, dabbling in various dog sports, attending live music events, playing the ukulele, or best of all, hiking and camping with her Belgian Malinois, Gaucho, and Miniature Pinscher, Zen.
+Outside of teaching and running her business, Katie is either continuing her dog training education, dabbling in various dog sports, attending live music events, playing the ukulele, or best of all, hiking and camping with her Belgian Malinois, Gaucho, Miniature Pinscher, Zen, and pittie mix, Jane.

 AMORIAH COOPER